vikahlv/Bias/README.md

 Author: Viktor H. Ahlqvist

 The idea is to:
- Markup : 1.
-Create individual level data
+1. Create individual level data
 2. Perform regression
 3. Store the estimate
 4. Repeat 100 times and avreage